microsoft/ContextShare/README.md

 3. **Testing**: Ensure all tests pass before packaging
 4. **Documentation**: Update CHANGELOG.md for each release

-For detailed development guidelines, see our [Development Instructions](./.github/instructions/development.instructions.md).
+For detailed development guidelines, add internal docs or instructions as needed for your fork.

 ## 🤝 Contributing